henryhamon/iris-tripleslash/README.md

 }
 ```

-Now let's add a new method  for testing other ways to tell to TripleSlash on how to write your unit tests.
+Now let's add a new method  for testing other ways to tell to `///` on how to write your unit tests.

 ```objectScript
 Class dc.sample.ObjectScript